EB-1 Green Card Lawyers

 “With the EB-1 visa, individuals with extraordinary abilities in their fields can live and work in the United States on a permanent basis.
 This visa is an excellent opportunity for companies that want to hire international workers.
 As your attorney, I will guide you through the application process and work tirelessly to ensure your success.
 Let us take care of business immigration while you focus on building your business.”

 Our recent EB-1 success story involved a business seeking to bring a foreign worker on an EB-1A green card.
-Several attorneys have turned down the case due to the complexity of the worker’s background, but VisaNation Law Group successfully detailed evidence proving the individual had fulfilled more than three of the EB-1A requirements.
+Several attorneys have turned down the case due to the complexity of the worker’s background, but VisaNation successfully detailed evidence proving the individual had fulfilled more than three of the EB-1A requirements.
 The USCIS requested extensive evidence and our lawyers spent hours addressing each issue and submitted the response through premium processing to expedite the hiring process.
-The case was approved, proving that VisaNation Law Group rises to meet challenges and provides dedicated professional help even in difficult immigration situations.
+The case was approved, proving that VisaNation rises to meet challenges and provides dedicated professional help even in difficult immigration situations.

 How Much Does the EB-1 Cost?